![]() |

 scintillating stars and music.
 You can easily spend a whole evening

 discovering its hidden treasures.
-Next to it there is a traditional
+In the next window there is a

 Italian presepe set in a

 cityscape that could well be Venice.
-Unfortunately it was not on
+Unfortunately, they were not on

 display in 2011.